creativeprojects/resticprofile/README.md

 	resticprofile [resticprofile flags] [resticprofile command] [command specific flags]

 resticprofile flags:
   -c, --config string        configuration file (default "profiles")
       --dry-run              display the restic commands instead of running them -f, --format string        file format of the configuration (default is to use the file extension) -h, --help                 display this help
-  -l, --log string      logs into a file instead of the console -n, --name string     profile name (default "default")
+      --lock-wait duration   wait up to duration to acquire a lock (syntax "1h5m30s") -l, --log string           logs into a file instead of the console -n, --name string          profile name (default "default") --no-ansi              disable ansi control characters (disable console colouring) --no-lock              skip profile lock file
-      --no-ansi         disable ansi control characters (disable console colouring) --no-prio         don't set any priority on load: used when started from a service that has already set the priority -q, --quiet           display only warnings and errors --theme string    console colouring theme (dark, light, none) (default "light") --trace           display even more debugging information -v, --verbose         display some debugging information -w, --wait            wait at the end until the user presses the enter key
+      --no-prio              don't set any priority on load: used when started from a service that has already set the priority
+  -q, --quiet                display only warnings and errors
+      --theme string         console colouring theme (dark, light, none) (default "light") --trace                display even more debugging information -v, --verbose              display some debugging information -w, --wait                 wait at the end until the user presses the enter key

 resticprofile own commands:
    version       display version (run in verbose mode for detailed information)